Table of Contents

 This way, the money is whisked from the checking account before it can be spent elsewhere.

 If you are new to automating or have an irregular income, it’s okay to start with smaller dollar amounts.
-Likely, you won’t even notice that the money is gone from your account, and you’ll be able to increase that amount over time.
+Likely, you won’t even notice that the money is gone from your account, and you’ll be able to increase the amount of money over time.

 You can set up automatic transfers to your savings, retirement, and other investing accounts.